Rounding: Rounding to a specified power

 Rounding to a specified power is very different from rounding to a specified multiple; for example, it is common in computing to need to round a number to a whole power of 2.
 The steps, in general, to round a positive number x to a power of some positive number b other than 1, are:

 Many of the caveats applicable to rounding to a multiple are applicable to rounding to a power.

+In the chromatic "twelve-tone" scale of music, 3/2 is rounded to 2^{7/12} (a fifth), 4/3 is rounded to 2^{5/12} (a fourth), 5/4 is rounded to 2^{4/12} (a major third), 6/5 is rounded to 2^{3/12} (a minor third), and 9/8 is rounded to 2^{2/12} (a diminished third).

 Scaled rounding

 This type of rounding, which is also named rounding to a logarithmic scale, is a variant of rounding to a specified power.
 Rounding on a logarithmic scale is accomplished by taking the log of the amount and doing normal rounding to the nearest value on the log scale.